 But once we understand that this process is precisely what makes our system so dynamic, a fundamental fact of life in general becomes especially appropriate to this line of analysis.
 It is this: solutions create problems!
 By this I mean that we may be successful in devising solutions to today’s problems but that those solutions are destined to become in turn the problems we will have to solve tomorrow.

 The question, of course, is what are those problems?
-It won’t be something everyone expects but the last thing we expect.
-Because any expected problems, that seem obvious and apparent, will be carefully watched and dealt with if needed.
+It won’t be something everyone expects but the thing we least expect.
+Because expected problems — the obvious and apparent ones — should be carefully watched and dealt with if needed.

 The problems that go unnoticed, the surprises, is what Bernstein is talking about.
-It triggers heightened uncertainty and the behavioral switch from risk-taking to risk-avoiding that keeps the cycle rolling.
+It triggers the realization that uncertainty (still) exists and the behavioral switch from risk-taking to risk-avoiding that keeps the cycle rolling.

 These unexpected problems are guaranteed to inject chaos into markets.
 How do we prepare for something like that?